im-shlok/im-shlok/README.md

 # 👋 About Me

 Hey there!
-I'm Shlok, a CS Student passionate about building scalable backend systems and writing clean, efficient code.
+I'm Shlok, a CS student who loves turning ideas into code.
+I enjoy building projects, solving problems, and exploring new technologies along the way.

     🌱 I’m currently learning DSA.
     💬 Ask me about Java, Python, C++, and databases (MySQL & MongoDB).